mSvcBench/muBench/Runner/README.md

 The `Runner.py` is in charge of executing one or more *workloads* and save the simulation results as an output file.

 It is advisable to execute the `Runner` outside the nodes of the cluster where the microservices application is deployed, with the purpose of not holding resources from the running services and bias the simulation results.
+> Be careful of the network delays between the executor of the `Runner` simulator and the microservice application's gateway.

-The `Runner` firstly schedules the events defined in *ms* by the `workload` files and then a thread pool execute the requests to the associated `access_gateway`.
+The `Runner` schedules the events defined by the `workload` files and then a thread pool executes the requests to the associated `service` through the access gateway.
 We recall the structure of a `workload`:

 ```json